Wig Cranial Prosthesis 101: The Ultimate Guide

 To keep your cranial prosthesis fresh and vibrant, it’s important to wash it regularly.
 The American Cancer Society suggests that wigs and hairpieces should be washed every six to eight wears.
 I recommend using a gentle, sulfate-free shampoo and lukewarm water, as hot water can damage the hair fibers and the cap.
 Lather the shampoo in your hands before gently applying it.
 When you rinse, let the water run in the same direction as the hair to prevent tangling.
 Follow up with a conditioner made for medical wigs to restore moisture and softness.
 After a final rinse, gently blot the hair with a towel and place it on a wig stand to air dry, which helps it keep its shape.

-Safely Style Your Human Hair Prosthesis
+How to Safely Style Your Human Hair Prosthesis

 One of the best things about a human hair prosthesis is the ability to style it.
 However, it’s crucial to do so safely to protect the hair.
 When caring for your human hair wig, always use a heat protectant spray before reaching for a curling iron or straightener, and keep the tools on a low to medium heat setting.
 To avoid drying out the hair, choose styling products that are free of alcohol.
 For detangling, a wide-tooth comb is your best friend.
 Start from the ends and work your way up to the base to gently remove any knots without causing breakage.
 This careful approach will keep your prosthesis looking smooth and healthy.